8 Best Fertilizers For Dahlias (And How To Use)

 Coffee Grounds

 Since they are low in nitrogen, coffee grounds can be an excellent fertilizer for dahlia plants.
-The nitrogen content of coffee grounds is around 2%.
+Their nitrogen content is around 2%.

-You can often pick up coffee grounds for free from coffee shops.
-Coffee grounds increase the acidic level of soil, so take into consideration your current soil pH level and use with caution.
+You can often pick up grounds for free from coffee shops.
+They will increase the acidic level of soil, so take into consideration your current soil pH level and use with caution.

 How+ When To Fertilize